cal-weng/terminus/docs/manual/olares/controlhub/manage-resource.md

 - **Status**: The PVC status, including Bound, Lost, and Pending.
 - **Access mode**: Common modes are ReadWriteOnce (RWO), ReadOnlyMany (ROX), and ReadWriteMany (RWX)
 - **Mount status**: Whether the volume is mounted to a pod.
-- **Creation time**: The time the PVC was created.
+- **Creation time**: The time when the PVC was created.

-Click the <i class="material-symbols-outlined">more_vert</i> icon on the right side of a PVC entry to perform these actions
+Click the <i class="material-symbols-outlined">more_vert</i> icon on the right side of a PVC entry to perform these actions:
 - **Edit Info**: Modify the PVC's metadata, such as its name or labels.
 - **Edit YAML**: Edit the PVC's configuration in the YAML editor.